Skip to Main Content

 Palma's Independent Luxury Tier: Where This Property Fits

-The story of Palma's hotel market over the past decade is largely the story of independent, building-led properties converting historic structures into serious luxury addresses.
+Palma's hotel market over the past decade has seen independent, building-led properties convert historic structures into luxury addresses.
 Sant Francesc is part of that wave, alongside properties like Can Alomar Urban Luxury Retreat, Nobis Hotel Palma, and Es Princep.
 What separates the tier leaders from the mid-market conversions is the quality of the architectural intervention, the depth of the food and beverage programme, and verifiable external recognition.
-The Michelin Key, awarded in 2024, is the kind of credential that positions a hotel within a specific competitive set across Spain, one that includes Mandarin Oriental Ritz, Madrid, Akelarre in San Sebastián, and Mandarin Oriental Barcelona.
+The Michelin Key, awarded in 2024, positions the hotel within a competitive set across Spain that includes Mandarin Oriental Ritz, Madrid, Akelarre in San Sebastián, and Mandarin Oriental Barcelona.

 Planning Your Stay